SISPO: Space Imaging Simulator for Proximity Operations: Simulations of realistic asteroid imagery

 \subsection{Case 5: fly-by of a spacecraft}

 The \gls{sispo} environment is suitable for spacecraft fly-by rendering.
 This can be useful for multi-spacecraft missions, in-orbit servicing and fleets.
-The Cycle rendering of the spacecraft fly-by is demonstrated in Fig~\ref{fig:spacecraft}.
+The Cycles rendering of the spacecraft fly-by is demonstrated in Fig~\ref{fig:spacecraft}.
+The model uses a \textit{principled bidirectional scattering distribution function} shader including multiple layers to create spacecraft materials.
+The set of produced images can be used for developing and training formation-flying proximity algorithms demanded by attitude control and orbit determination subsystem.